nmagee/sqs-practice/README.md

     {"order":1, "word":"quick"},
 ]
 ```
-If put into order `[0,1,2,3]` reveals the phrase `The quick brown fox`.
+If put these dictionaries into order `[0,1,2,3]` you can read the phrase `The quick brown fox`.

 Be sure your python outputs the correctly ordered phrase.
-You may then type it into `phrase.txt`
+You may then type it into `phrase.txt` by hand.

 ## Deleting Messages